 Bali is facing an overwhelming overpopulation crisis.
-More than 700,000 stray dogs roam the island, with thousands more born every year.
-Rescue is vital.
-But without prevention through sterilisation, education and coordinated community action, the cycle never slows.
+With more than 700,000 stray dogs and thousands more born every year, too many animals are left struggling to survive.
+Rescue is vital, but without prevention through sterilisation, education and community action, the cycle of suffering continues.

 I started rescuing dogs in Bali alone in 2012.
 No team, no centre, no big donors.
 Just me, a scooter, and a refusal to walk past suffering.
 What began as one person helping where I could slowly became Mission Paws’ible.